drashya06/Machine-Learning/README.md

 # Machine-Learning
-These are Task that I will be performing as a beginner in the field of Data Science
+These are Task that I have be performed as a beginner in the field of Data Science with the help of some previously solved notebooks